JMFaundez/DG_Euler_solver_bump/README.md

 # Discontinous-Galerkin solver for Euler equations

+## Case

+![]{./gen_mesh/mesh0.png}

+## Solver

-To compile the solver please run: g++ *.cpp -o main.exe -O2 -larmadillo The armadillo package must be installes in order to compute some matrix operations (inverse of the mass matrix)
+The armadillo package must be installed in order to compute some matrix operations (inverse of the mass matrix)

-DG.h defines all the functions used by the solver flux_BC.cpp includes the flux(Fx,Fy,and Roe) and the boundary conditinos quad.cpp includes the basis functions, 1d/2d quad points, Jacobian calculations, Mass Matrix for cuved elements readgrid.cpp is the function used to read the curved mesh.
-It just works for this particular case. residuals.cpp includes 4 functions to compute the interior and edge residual contributions solver.cpp put everything togheter and run the time marching scheme RK4 main.cpp call the solver and there you can set the mesh, p, tolerance, and CFL The python files are for post-processing
+1. `DG.h` defines all the functions used by the solver
+2. `flux_BC.cpp` includes the flux (Fx,Fy,and Roe) and the boundary conditions
+3. `quad.cpp` includes the basis functions, 1d/2d quad points, Jacobian calculations, Mass Matrix for curved elements
+4. `readgrid.cpp` is the function used to read the curved mesh.
+It just works for this particular case.
+5. `residuals.cpp` includes 4 functions to compute the interior and edge residual contributions.
+6. `solver.cpp` put everything together and run the time marching scheme RK4

-Inside the folder Meshes you can find the meshes used and the code to curve them.
+7. `main.cpp` call the solver and there you can set the mesh, p, tolerance, and CFL

 ## Bump mesh generation